Steps to Becoming an Addiction Counselor in Kansas

 - Complete a practicum by performing 300 hours of direct client counseling, and the rules require clinical supervision for ten percent of the client counseling.

-Testing Process for Kansas
+Addiction Counselor Testing & Examination Process in Kansas

 Kansas uses exams administered by the National Association of Alcohol and Drug Abuse Counselors.
 The LAC candidates must pass the level II exam.
 Other applicants must take and pass the Master Addiction Counseling exam to qualify for the LMAC or LCAC credential.
 The Board can accept other testing deemed to be equivalent in scope and difficulty, such as the International Certification & Reciprocity Consortium substance abuse counselor tests.
 The Board has wide discretion to install credentials on a temporary basis or while applicants complete some requirements.
 All applicants must provide three professional references, and official transcripts to support educational attainment.
 The applicants must pay application and testing fees.
 You should contact the board for the official applications and schedule of fees.